Online CAST autism screening tool

 Immediate clinical assessment is recommended

 It’s important to note that the CAST is just a screening tool, not a test that gives a diagnosis.
 A high score doesn’t mean your child has autism.
-It just means they may need a closer look with a more detailed evaluation, like the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2.)
+It just means they may need a closer look with a more detailed evaluation, like the ADOS-2.

 What to expect after the CAST

-Once you complete the Childhood Autism Spectrum Test, the team at Action Behavior Centers is here to guide you every step of the way.
+Once you complete the CAST, we're here to guide you the rest of the way.

 1. Review of your child’s CAST results